iwillspeak/iwillspeak.github.io/_posts/2015-03-24-tokenising-in-c-with-ragel.md

 And there you go.
 All done.
 We can now pass a simple buffer to our lexer and keep on calling `next()` until we run out of tokens.
 This lecture will return the tokens one at a time as it reads them.
 You can have Ragel tokenise the whole input if you want by removing the `fbreak` calls from the actions and looping until you receive either `None` or `End`.

+The full code for this article is in [this Gist](https://gist.github.com/iwillspeak/cd27b740d658a6f38c8c).